3/4 Vs 5/8 Hose – Which Is Best?

 Can I use a 5/8-inch hose for pressure washing?

-Which hose is more durable, 3/4 inch or 5/8 inch?
+Which diameter hose is more durable?

-How do I know which hose size is compatible with my hose reel?
+Which size is compatible with my hose reel?

-Most hose reels are designed to accommodate both 3/4-inch and 5/8-inch hoses.
+Most hose reels are designed to accommodate both ¾-inch and ⅝-inch hoses.
 However, it’s always best to check the manufacturer’s specifications to ensure compatibility.